zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Generally speaking, equality of integrands (or function arguments) does not follow from equality of integrals (or function values).
+Generally speaking, the equality of integrands (or function arguments) does not follow from the equality of integrals (or function values).
 Luckily for us, the inverse Fourier transform is [uniquely defined](https://en.wikipedia.org/wiki/Fourier_inversion_theorem) for a large class of functions.
-So, under quite general [conditions](https://en.wikipedia.org/wiki/Fourier_inversion_theorem#Conditions_on_the_function), we can say that
+So, under quite general [conditions](https://en.wikipedia.org/wiki/Fourier_inversion_theorem#Conditions_on_the_function), we may say that

 $$ \tag{2.9}
 \begin{aligned}